cashapp/misk/README.md

 * Kotlin utilities with minimal dependencies: Wisp

 ## What's Next?
 Want to jump right into it?
-Check out our [Getting Started](./docs/getting-started.md).
+Check out our [Getting Started Guide](./docs/getting-started.md).

 What to know more about each module, see [Developer Guide](./docs/developer-guide.md).